khimo/khimo.github.io/bli-guides/bli-alexa.md

 + Select source(input):
   + "_Alexa, change the input to (SOURCE-NAME) on (DEVICE-NAME)_"
-  + _Description_: Selects source on device.
+  + _Description_: Selects a source on the device.
 In _Alexa's_ language, "sources" are equivalent to "inputs".
-Possible sources are all enabled sources on devices in _BLI_ _Interfaces_ page (only in _PRO_ mode).
+Possible sources are all enabled sources on the _BLI_ _Interfaces_ page (_PRO_ mode only).

-## How to change discovered device name
+## How to change a discovered device name

-Sometimes, Alexa's identifier device name could not be a suitable name to be used.
-Depending if it's an uncommon or rare name, Alexa will not understand and complete the instruction, being necessary to edit Alexa's device name.
+Sometimes, Alexa's identifier device name may not be suitable for use.
+Depending if it's an uncommon or rare name, Alexa may not understand and complete the instructions, thus being necessary to edit Alexa's device name.

 The ways to edit the Alexa's identifier device name are:
-  + change the resource name at _BLI_ configuration (through _BLApp_ or web interface, being in _PRO_ mode) and re-discover all devices.
+  + Change the resource name at _BLI_ configuration (through _BLApp_ or web interface, being in _PRO_ mode) and re-discover all devices.
-  + edition through _Alexa App_ for all devices that are not _AV renderer_ _BLI's_ resource type.
+  + Edit the device using the _Alexa App_, for all devices that are not _AV renderer_ _BLI's_ resource type.
 This is a known limitation of _Alexa App_.

-## Workarounds when select input fails
+## Workarounds when input selection fails

-Source (input) names for each device could not be shared to or saved by _Alexa_.
-The skill will try to match the source (input) that _Alexa_ understood with device sources.
-She understands possible popular sources like "_YouTube_" or "_Android TV_" most of the time, but using custom and rare names will cause to confuse her or to not find any match with the desired source to select, provoking to not accomplish the desired control instruction.
+Alexa understands popular source names like "_YouTube_" or "_Android TV_" most of the time, but using uncommon names may prevent _Alexa_ to find the desirec match in the source list.

-When it is impossible for _Alexa_ to select a specific source, try:
+When this happens, you can try one of the following approaches:

-+ Change source name through _Interfaces_ page at _BLI_ web interface (only in _PRO_ mode).
-Then re-discover devices.
++ Change the source name using the _Interfaces_ page at _BLI_ web interface (only in _PRO_ mode), and re-discover the devices.
-+ Create a macro in _BLI_ that selects the source in the device and call "_Alexa, activate (SCENE-NAME)_".
++ Create a macro in _BLI_ that selects the source in the device, and call "_Alexa, activate (SCENE-NAME)_".
 To start using the macro with _Alexa_, call for a device discovery.